minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture.md

 * iOS app: Native Swift / MVVM based architecture.
 Baseline iOS 11+.
 * Android app: Native Kotlin / MVVM based architecture.
 Baseline Android 5+.
-* Core backend services: written in dotnet core, hosted in a container based environment (Docker containers).
+* Core backend services: Python, using a commonly used framework.
 * BFF for apps: PHP/Python/etc, using a commonly used framework.
-Or: dotnetcore (to potentially reuse some coronamelder code).
 * Any necessary web portals: PHP 7/Laravel with a VueJS frontend (to potentialy reuse GGD Contact portal effort).
 * Queing and caching mechanisms: Redis (with cluster/sentinel).
-* Database: Postgresql (to be able to use built in encryption mechanisms) (TODO: Or MS SQL if we want to reuse CoronaMelder code/tooling?).

 ## Data Model